Ricci Almost Solitons on semi-Riemannian Warped Products: Introduction

 If the vector field $X$ is the gradient field of some function $f:M\rightarrow\mathbb{R}$, then the soliton is called a {\it gradient Ricci almost soliton}, or just {\it Ricci almost soliton}.
 In this case, it is denoted by $(M,g,f,\lambda)$ and the fundamental equation becomes

-where $f$ is called the potential function and $\nabla\nabla f$ is the Hessian of $f$ with respect to the semi-Riemannian metric $g$.
+where $f$ is called the \textit{potential function} and $\nabla\nabla f$ is the Hessian of $f$ with respect to the metric $g$.
 We say that a Ricci almost soliton is {\it shrinking, steady, expanding or undefined} if the function $\lambda$ is positive, null, negative or changes sign, respectively.
 The concept of Ricci almost soliton was introduced in \cite{pigola} generalizing the notion of Ricci soliton, which is the case when the function $\lambda$ is constant.
 The importance of the Ricci solitons is due to their relation with the Ricci flow.
 In fact, they are stationary solutions of the Ricci flow, that was introduced by Hamilton \cite{hamilton1}.
-If the function $\lambda$ is not constant, then Ricci almost solitons evolve under the Ricci flow changing only by conformal diffeomorphisms \cite{sharma}.
+If the function $\lambda$ is not constant, then Ricci almost solitons evolve under the Ricci flow changing only by conformal diffeomorphisms (see \cite{sharma} and \cite{tesenazareno} page 4).
 Another relation with geometric flows is obtained by choosing specific functions for $\lambda$, for which the corresponding Ricci almost solitons are self similar solutions of the so called Ricci-Bourguignon flow \cite{brozos}.
 This flow is an interpolation between the Ricci flow and the Yamabe flow \cite{catino2}.
 On the other hand Ricci almost solitons can be viewed as a generalization of Einstein manifolds \cite{besse}, as one can easily see by considering a constant function on an Einstein manifold.

 Motivated by these relations with geometric flows, Ricci solitons and Einstein manifolds we are interested in investigating the geometry of such manifolds and we consider problems such as when a Ricci almost soliton becomes a Ricci soliton or even an Einstein manifold.
-In \cite{grosh2} and \cite{pigola} the authors proved that under certain geometric constraints a Ricci almost soliton becomes a Ricci soliton.
+In \cite{AltayGuler}, \cite{barros2}, \cite{barros3}, \cite{barros5}, \cite{grosh2}, \cite{HuangWei}, \cite{pigola} and \cite{shin} the authors proved that under certain geometric constraints a Ricci almost soliton becomes a Ricci soliton or an Einstein manifold carrying a conformal field.